 - Work with NRCM to host a film screening in your town to educate your friends and neighbors about plastic pollution.
-Ideas include: A Plastic Ocean, The Smog of the Sea, and Bag It!
+Ideas include: The Story of Plastic, The Smog of the Sea, and Plastic Wars.

 - Organize a local litter clean up event with NRCM.
 Here is some information about the international coastal clean-up week.

-- Explore these simple guides from the Plastics Pollution Coalition to help you avoid disposable plastic in schools, towns, events, and eateries.
+- Explore these simple guides from the Plastics Pollution Coalition to help you avoid disposable plastic in schools and eateries.